 Pay us a visit!

-We suggest a donation of £100 for each adoption to help towards our costs of caring for the greyhounds at Dunrunnin (including the cost of neutering your chosen Greyhound before it leaves our kennels).
+We suggest a donation of £190 for each adoption to help towards our costs of caring for the greyhounds at Dunrunnin (including the cost of neutering your chosen Greyhound before it leaves our kennels).
+This includes a £25 transfer of ownership fee.

 At any time after you take your new pet home you can contact us with any questions you may have.
 Often a quick phone call or email can answer your query but if you have a more detailed behavioural problem we can support you over the phone or with a visit if necessary.